PasqualeMainolfi/CoursesHub/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/Master/MasterCourseProgram_second_year.md

 - Audio-video synchronization techniques to ensure proper streaming playback
 - Using FFmpeg to handle synchronization between audio and video streams

->**Module 4:**
+>**Module 2:**
-- Optimizing streaming parameters to enhance audio-video quality and smoothness
+- Understand basic JackTrip concepts, such as audio networking, server-client architecture
-- Latency reduction techniques in real-time streaming
+- Explore the importance of low latency in real-time audio communication
-- Streaming scalability and managing multiple streams
+- Dive deeper into advanced JackTrip concepts, including audio routing, synchronization, and quality control
+- Learn about the benefits and challenges of remote music collaboration
+- Explore different network configurations and their impact on audio quality

->**Module 5:**
+>**Module 3:**
-- Designing and set up complex real time interaction scripts via UDP in Csound or Max/Msp
+- Designing and set up complex real time interaction scripts via UDP in Csound or Max/Msp using Jacktrip
 - Designing and set up complex script in Python using PyAudio and Socket
+- Designing and set up complex routing (using BlackHole and LoopBack)
+- Focus on the theory behind designing effective collaborative musical sessions using JackTrip
+- Study techniques for managing latency, synchronization, and maintaining audio quality in remote music collaboration

->**Module 6 (optional):**
+>**Module 4 (optional):**
 - Utilizing frameworks or libraries (e.g., Qt, Tkinter) for user interface creation
-- Basic implementation of features such as stream selection, volume control, and real-time stream display
+- Basic implementation of features such as stream selection, volume control, and real-time stream display*

 >**Lab:**
 - (Optional) Designing and developing a complete application that utilizes FFmpeg for audio-video streaming